Planning & Development Department

 The Planning and Development Department guides the safe and responsible development and redevelopment of property with the goal of efficiently using the community’s resources and preserving its character and quality of life.
 The department’s primary functions are land use planning, code enforcement and grant administration.

-The Planning Commission makes the final decision on subdivision plats, development and elevation plans for some commercial building.
+The Planning Commission makes the final decision on subdivision plats, development plans, waiver requests and elevation plans for some commercial buildings.
 For zoning map amendments, the Commission makes a recommendation that is forwarded to the City Council.

 The Board of Zoning Adjustment decides requests for variances, conditional use permits and appeals of administrative zoning determinations.